DIY Tall Outdoor Planter Boxes for the Garden

 Tools

-Step 1: Planning the Outdoor Planter Location
+Step 1: Location For the Tall Outdoor Planter Boxes

 Our finished boxes are 32′ long and 24″ tall because that’s the measurements of 2 pine boards put together, which means less measuring and cutting.
 The width is customizable, and we settled on 30″.
 Because we’re working with our narrow side yard, I didn’t want to make them so wide that I couldn’t reach the back row without going around to the other side of the box, which on one side backs up to the house.